List of winners of the National Book Award

 These authors and books have won the annual National Book Awards, awarded to American authors by the National Book Foundation based in the United States.

 History of categories

 The National Book Awards were first awarded to four 1935 publications in May 1936.
 Contrary to that historical fact, the National Book Foundation currently recognizes only a history of purely literary awards that begins in 1950.
 The pre-war awards and the 1980 to 1983 graphics awards are covered below following the main list of current award categories.

-There have been four award categories since 1996, Fiction, Non-fiction, Poetry, and Young People's Literature.
+There have been five award categories since 2018: Fiction, Non-fiction, Poetry, Young People's Literature, and Translated Literature.
 The main list below is organized by the current award categories and by year.